 1. Start With a Written Plan

 Having a clear plan for your goals can keep you from going off-course.
+It will outline what it is that you want to accomplish.
+This is vital in picking a strong financial strategy so that you can see how it lines up with where you want your finances to be both now and in the future.
 In making your plan, remember to incorporate four things:

-- A specific objective or result you want
+- A specific objective or result in you want

-- A way to measure your progress towards the goal
+- A way to measure your progress toward the goal

 - A time frame for achieving your goal